ETH-DISCO/advx-bench/docs/0-model-selection.md

 they must be:

-- query free, zero shot, open vocabulary
+- zero shot, open vocabulary (ideally also query free)
 - open source, easy to install and use on consumer hardware with a cpu

 these are our findings.